 However, we think that on balance you'll get better results from a whitening kit with a bleaching gel.
 A couple of our top picks available in the UK are Smile Avenue and Snow.
 You can compare these to Mr Blanc whitening strips in the table below:

-As you can see, if you plan to whiten your teeth regularly then it works out more cost effective to get a kit, like this one from Smile Avenue, and purchase refills when you need them.
+As you can see, if you plan to whiten your teeth regularly then it works out more cost-effective to get a kit, like this one from Smile Avenue, and purchase refills when you need them.
 You're also getting stronger ingredients than are used in whitening strips in the UK, so you're likely to see better results, faster.
 But at the same time, their gel is designed not to cause sensitivity.

 You get a shade guide included with your purchase, so you can easily check how much whiter your teeth get during treatment.
-And, if you're not satisfied for whatever reason, Smile Avenue have a 30-day money-back guarantee.
+And, if you're not satisfied for whatever reason, Smile Avenue has a 30-day money-back guarantee.
 You can also get 10% off your order using code DENTA10 at checkout.

 Mr Blanc teeth whitening strips have been around for a while and have plenty of positive reviews on sites like Amazon, averaging over 4 stars.
 Take the advice from these and be careful when you remove the backing from your strips so the gel stays in place.